The Fourth Kind: Critical response

-Owen Gleiberman of Entertainment Weekly called the film "rote and listless."

-CNN reviewer Breanna Hare criticized The Fourth Kind for "marketing fiction as truth".
+Ian Buckwalter of NPR likened the film to a "cinematic version of a chain e-mail hoax," summarizing: "Osunsanmi makes a valiant effort to keep the ruse going, and some of his gambits... are nice touches.
+But The Fourth Kind's chief source of credibility is a presumably unintentional one: re-enactment dialogue so painfully stilted that the grainy "reality" video seems strikingly naturalistic in comparison."
+CNN reviewer Breanna Hare criticized The Fourth Kind for "marketing fiction as truth."
 Nome, Alaska Mayor Denise Michels called it "Hollywood hooey".
 According to Michels, "people need to realize that this is a science fiction thriller".
 Michels also compared the film to The Blair Witch Project, saying, "we're just hoping the message gets out that this is supposed to be for entertainment."
+According to the Anchorage Daily News, "Nomeites didn't much like the film exploiting unexplained disappearances of Northwest Alaskans, most of whom likely perished due to exposure to the harsh climate, as science fiction nonsense.
+The Alaska press liked even less the idea of news stories about unexplained disappearances in the Nome area being used to hype some "kind" of fake documentary".